 This is why taped auditions are so fantastic.
 You have the freedom to handpick your reader, selecting someone you have great chemistry with, who knows what they’re doing, and who will a give a good read without taking attention away from you.
 An excellent reader can give you an edge that helps you to guarantee an audition win.
 An abysmal reader can instantly shut you out of the competition.

 I can’t tell you how many audition videos done by superb actors have tanked because their readers were awful, either non-actors—family members, roommates—or actors who didn’t know how to be a decent reader.
 I’ve even seen actors reading sexy love scenes with their parents.
 Do I really need to explain why that is a terrible idea?
+Below are eight dos and don’ts for self-tape readers.

 Many people, even some experienced actors, think that as a reader, you should be monotone or robotic as a means of keeping the attention on the actor.
 This is not helpful.
 It creates a scene that seems imbalanced and generally produces a weaker audition tape.